Over 60 million webinars are expected to be hosted globally in 2026, and this article brings you 20+ verified insights that matter most.

 51% Of Marketers Measure Webinar Success Through Demand Statistics Like Lead Quality

-Nearly one-fourth of marketers consider generated lead quality to be one of the crucial measures of webinar success.
+Nearly one-fourth of marketers consider the quality of generated leads to be one of the crucial measures of webinar success.

 Meanwhile, 16% and 12% of marketers measure the success of the webinar through pipeline conversion rates and lead volumes, respectively.